pih1991/FoldChange/README.md

 # FoldChange
-a python script for analysis of RT-qPCR results
+A Python script for analyzing RT-qPCR results